-While there are some web directories that do provide do-follow backlinks, these are generally low-impact because the links they provide are low quality and transfer a minimal amount of PageRank.
+While there are some web directories that do provide do-follow backlinks, these are generally low-impact, tier 2 links, because the links they provide are low quality and transfer a minimal amount of PageRank.

 Directories are a cornerstone of local SEO as they help a business get discovered by users using those directories — but compared to the potential traffic from Google, most directories are low-impact and low-return.

 Local SEO, as the name suggests, refers to optimizing your website to rank better in local searches.
 Countless local searches are made every day, particularly on mobile devices.
 50% of customers who conduct local searches visit a store that same day.
 Local searches are most frequently done to check the hours of a location or to search for specific services in the area.